devsuoa/contribute-to-open-source-workshop-2025/README.md

 ## Activities

 We are excited to announce the DEVS online contest platform 🎉🎉🎉!
-However, due to underpaid and overworked developers, there are some ~~unintended bugs~~ unique "features" 👀.
+However, due to underpaid and overworked developers, there are some ~~unintended bugs~~ "unique features" 👀.
 We need your help to make it better!

 ### Easy

+#### E1: No Sekrit Dokuments

+Currently, when you make a submission the expected value will be shown in the submissions tab.
+We don't want that!
+Remove it on the frontend.

+#### E2:

 ### Medium

+#### M1: Seeing Double

+In `backend/src/routes/api/submissions.ts`, the POST method to make a submission will create a new entry to the `competition_user_status` table every time a submission is made.
+We don't need to do that if the user already has a previous entry to this competition!

+#### M2:

+- Path protection

 ### Hard

+#### H1:

+- User registration

+#### H2:

 - Competition Leaderboard